A least-squares Galerkin approach to gradient recovery for Hamilton-Jacobi-Bellman equation with Cordes coefficients: A least-squares Galerkin gradient recovery for linear nondivergence form elliptic PDEs

 \section{A least-squares Galerkin gradient recovery for linear nondivergence form elliptic PDEs}

 We review here the least-squares Galerkin gradient recovery method for linear equations in nondivergence form as proposed by \citet{LakkisMousavi:21:article:A-least-squares} and improve it for applying to solve (\ref{eq:linear1-Howard's-algorithm}) and (\ref{eq:linear-Howard's-algorithm}) in the context of Howard's algorithm.
-Our improvement consists in imposing a tangential trace constraint on the cost functional instead of the function space which relies on a \indexemph{generalized Maxwell's inequality} presented in Lemma~\ref{lem:general-maxwell-inequality} which extends its analogue in \citet{LakkisMousavi:21:article:A-least-squares}.
-This allows us to derive a \indexemph{Miranda--Talenti type estimate} in Theorem~\ref{the:modified-M-T} which is key to proving in Theorem~\ref{the:Coercivity-continuity} that the problem is well-posed via a Lax--Milgram argument.
-This lays the ground for a finite element discretization in \Cref{subsec:finite-element-discrete} for which we derive \apriori error estimates in Theorem~\ref{the:convergence-rate-inhomogen} and \aposteriori estimates in Theorem~\ref{the:residual-error-bound}.
+Our improvement involves imposing a tangential trace constraint on the cost functional instead of the function space, which relies on a \indexemph{generalized Maxwell's inequality} presented in Lemma~\ref{lem:general-maxwell-inequality}, extending its analogue in \citet{LakkisMousavi:21:article:A-least-squares}.
+This enables us to derive a \indexemph{Miranda--Talenti type estimate} in Theorem~\ref{the:modified-M-T}, which is crucial in proving Theorem~\ref{the:Coercivity-continuity}, that the problem is well-posed using a Lax--Milgram argument.
+This sets the foundation for a finite element discretization in \Cref{subsec:finite-element-discrete}, for which we derive \apriori error estimates in Theorem~\ref{the:convergence-rate-inhomogen} and \aposteriori estimates in Theorem~\ref{the:residual-error-bound}.